 NCBI’s changes will cause the following functions to be disabled in all versions of Lasergene through version 13:

 - BLAST searching and downloads (multiple applications)

 - Entrez searching and downloads (multiple applications)

 The following Lasergene functions will work only as long as NCBI supports automatic redirects:

 - dbSNP links (SeqMan Pro and ArrayStar)

 - Protein Database (PDB) links (Protean 3D)

 Resolution: This was fixed in Lasergene 14.0, which now directs communications to the new “https” URLs.
-To resolve the issue, log in to your DNASTAR account to update to the latest version of Lasergene.
-Please contact DNASTAR at 866-511-5090 or email@example.com if you need assistance.
+To avoid or correct this issue, update to the most recent version of Lasergene by logging in to your DNASTAR account.
+If you have questions or need assistance updating your software, please contact DNASTAR at 866-511-5090 or firstname.lastname@example.org.